ulfschneider/sort-table/README.md

 ## Function

-Sotable will query all tables on a web page and turn each table with `<th>` elements in the first table row into a sortable table.
+sotable will query all tables on a web page and turn each table with `<th>` elements in the first table row into a sortable table.
 An explanation of the sort behavior will be added to the table `<caption>`.
 If the table doesn´t have a caption, it will be created.

 ## Settings

-Sotable can run without any configuration, like in the example above.
+sotable can run without any configuration, like in the example above.
 Nevertheless sotable can be called with a settings object.
 Example:

 Calling sotable with a settings object
 ~~~html